Skip navigation

 The primary difference lies in the scope and severity.
 Drain cleaning is localized and typically involves surface-level debris, affecting one fixture at a time.
 Sewer line cleaning is more complex, targeting your main drainage line where more serious obstructions such as invasive tree roots or sediment buildup can disrupt the entire home’s plumbing.

 Ignoring the warning signs of clogged drains or a blocked sewer line can result in water damage, foul odors, and costly repairs.
-Professional assessment ensures the right solution is applied quickly, preventing long-term damage and restoring safe, efficient plumbing.
+Professional assessment ensures the right solution is applied quickly, preventing long-term damage and restoring safe, efficient plumbing, especially when homeowners follow a proactive spring home sewer system maintenance checklist.

 At Swift Plumbing & Heating, we’re here to help you get it right the first time with targeted diagnostics and expert service.